Trusted WordPress tutorials, when you need them most.

 This personalized content helps you improve the user experience on your WordPress website.

-For instance, websites like an online store, a WordPress membership site community, or an online learning platform, can all benefit from personalized navigation menus.
+For instance, websites like an online store, an online learning platform, or a WordPress membership site community, can all benefit from personalized navigation menus.

 A personalized navigation menu for logged-in users helps them more easily find things they signed up for.

-By default, WordPress does let you create as many navigation menus as you want.
+By default, WordPress lets you create as many navigation menus as you want.
 However, you can only choose to show one menu at a particular location in your WordPress theme.

 Creating Menus for Logged in and Non Logged in Users in WordPress